icecoredynasty/icecoredynasty.github.io/rules.md

       <article class="ic-quick-card">
         <span>04</span>
-        <h3>12–16 Keepers</h3>
+        <h3>11–15 Keepers</h3>
         <p>
-          Each franchise chooses how much of its core to retain and how much roster space to reopen to the market.
+          Protect an active core while deciding how much roster space and Salary Cap flexibility to reopen each offseason.
         </p>
       </article>

       <article class="ic-quick-card">
         <span>05</span>
-        <h3>Prospects Matter</h3>
+        <h3>1–3 Prospects</h3>
         <p>
-          Every franchise carries one designated NA keeper.
+          Every franchise protects one to three players from its NA farm.
-          Additional prospects can be protected within the regular keeper group.
+          Development matters, but prospect hoarding does not define the league.
         </p>
       </article>